spamdummy/tweet-classifier/README.md

 	for url in urls:
 		t.train(getURLText(url),category)

-#now we can use the classifier on some Tweets!
+#now we can put the classifier into action.
+Here we are classifying some tweets!
 print t.classify("Sorry grilled cheese sandwiches, we've moved on to grilled chocolate sandwiches.") print t.classify("Arkansas defense suffocates Texas in 31-7 win.")